 The Bridges Rental Assistance Program provides housing assistance for people with very low incomes and mental illness.
-Bridges is designed to help people with high needs by providing a housing subsidy that is linked with community mental health services.
+Bridges is designed to help people with high needs by providing a housing subsidy linked with community mental health services.

 Housing Trust Fund

 The Housing Trust Fund is a short-term rental assistance program that serves households experiencing long-term homelessness in our community.
-The short-term rent subsidy helps stabilize housing while giving households the time to work with community services to transition to more long term, affordable housing.
+The short-term rent subsidy helps stabilize housing while giving households the time to work with community services to transition to more long-term, affordable housing.

 Family Unification Program

-The Family Unification Program are special vouchers that assist families involved in the child protection system stay together or reunites families by providing safe and stable housing.
+The Family Unification Program are special vouchers that assist families involved in the child protection system stay together or reunite families by providing safe and stable housing.
 These vouchers can also assist youth at least 18 and not more than 24 years old coming out of foster care at risk of homeless or currently homeless.